 Donald nodded toward a booth in the corner of the lounge.
-Marcia glanced over, and he slipped the wedding ring off and stashed it away in his pocket.
+Marcia glanced over, and he slipped the wedding ring off stashing it away in his pocket.

 They flirted and laughed for an hour in the dark corner.
 My god, this lady is all hands, he thought as her fingers crawled nearly as far up his thigh as his doctor’s during an annual physical.